bahrus/be-searching/README.md

 caseSensitive
 regex
 wholeWord
-vigilantly
+beVigilant

-vigilantly will add a mutation observer.
+beVigilant will add a mutation observer.